 Sign up for email alerts to keep updated on skyrocketing CEO pay throughout the proxy season

-As You Sow recently released a groundbreaking report, The 100 Most Overpaid CEOs: Executive Compensation at S&P 500 Companies, which examines the trends and forces behind ever-increasing executive compensation.
-With the 2015 proxy season in full swing, our new blog will offer updates on the pay of some of the companies featured in our report.
+As You Sow will soon release the second annual edition of our groundbreaking report, The 100 Most Overpaid CEOs, which examines the trends and forces behind ever-increasing executive compensation.
+With the 2016 proxy season soon approaching, our new blog will offer updates on the pay of some of the companies featured in our report.

 Visit ceopay.asyousow.org to read the blog and sign up for email alerts, or follow us on Twitter for in-the-moment updates as proxy materials are released.